davidgiven/cowgol/README.md

     mv iops-out.dat iops.dat
     bin/emitter

+(**Breaking news:** There's a script that will do this for you in `scripts/cowgol`.)
 This will compile `test.cow` into `cow.out`.
-You can then copy this to a BBC Micro, load it at 0x0E00, and then run it by jumping to the address given to you by `bin/emitter`.
+You can then copy this to a BBC Micro, load it at 0x0E00, and then run it by jumping to 0x0E00.

 The compiler works by having a shared state, `things.dat`, which is read into memory by each stage, modified, and written out again on exit.
 Then there is